RACING LOUISVILLE FC JOINS THE USL W LEAGUE

 Racing Louisville FC has announced a coaching staff for the 2025 USL W League season as the club’s pre-professional squad enters its fourth campaign.

 Racing will be coached this year by LouCity & Racing Academy directors Shaun Francis and Kiley Polk, who will lead a roster of college players and youth system standouts.
-Aspiring players can fill out the form at this link if interested in joining the team.

 In 2022, Racing became the first W League member to complete its developmental pyramid ranging from 3-year-olds up to a top-tier National Women’s Soccer League club.
 Since then, multiple future NWSL players — including the league’s 2024 Defender of the Year Emily Sams (formerly Madril) — have come through Racing’s W League program.